 Your whole life, your parents, teachers, and even your friends have been telling you that certain things are not good for you.
 Don’t sit too close to the TV, don’t run with scissors, etc., are all things you’ve been told for a long time.
-Well, what if you found out that some of those things actually aren’t that bad for you?
+And while certain style tips are certain to never change, what if you found out that some of those other things actually aren’t that bad for you?

 That’s right, beer is actually pretty good for your body.
 You’ve been so busy worrying about beer bellies that you haven’t been reaping the benefits of many delicious brews.
 According to a 2001 study published by the National Institutes of Health, people who consumed one drink per day were twice as likely to exercise compared to people who don’t drink at all.
 Plus, beer helps your digestive system, aids with stronger bones, and lets you de-stress.

 It’s true.
 Chocolate has many benefits for your health.
 A study of more than 55,000 people in Denmark found that those who favored chocolate tended to have a lower risk of atrial fibrillation, which is an irregular heartbeat that raises your risk of stroke.
 Plus, cacao, the main ingredient in chocolate, is a powerful anti-inflammatory agent.

 Most people think that sweating is gross.
 While sweating isn’t always the most pleasant thing, it’s actually really good for your body.
 The average person has two to four million sweat glands working as the body’s way of cooling down to protect it from overheating.
 Sweating also helps get rid of toxins in the body and reduces your risk of kidney stones.
 According to a 2013 study at the American Urological Association conference in San Diego, even walking for a couple hours a week can cut your risk of kidney stones significantly.
 This is because you sweat even during moderate activity, which flushes the system and causes you to drink more water.